 The Executive Board hereby declares that to the best of its knowledge the annual financial statements of the Frauenthal Group, drawn up in accordance with International Financial Reporting Standards (IFRS), to the maximum extent possible give a true and fair view of the assets, finances and earnings of the companies included in consolidation.
-The operating review likewise as far as possible gives a true and fair view of the assets, finances, and the impact of existing and future risks on the Group's business activities.
+The operating review likewise as far as possible gives a true and fair view of the assets, finances and earnings of the Frauenthal Group, and provides information on the course of business, and the impact of existing and future risks on the Group's business activities.